 Operating Principle and History

-DPOPS is excited to join the NASA DCOTSS campaign happening in Palmdale, CA and Salina, KS soon!
-Stay tuned!
+DPOPS joined the NASA DCOTSS campaign happening in Palmdale, CA and Salina, KS in 2021 and 2022.

 Chemical ionization mass spectrometry (CIMS) is an important and widely used analytical tool for measurements of organic molecules in the atmosphere.
 Two CIMS instruments in our group can be operated in one of two ionization modes: using either proton transfer reactions such as for H3O+ CIMS or PTR-MS (Breitenlechner et al., 2017) or ammonium ion ligand-switching reactions such as for NH4+ CIMS (Zaytsev et al., 2019).
 Employment of the two ionization modes significantly improves the measurement capability of the instruments and allows for detection of a vast array of compounds covering a wide range of volatilities from VOCs to ELVOCs.
 In addition, the CIMS instruments can be equipped with an aerosol inlet to quantify particle-phase compounds.
 The instrument detection limits are below 1 pptv (part per trillion by volume) for a 1 second integration time for select compounds which allows for the flux measurements.